-For a handful of events there is a small charge – payable on the day.
+All events are free in 2015.
 You can simply turn up at the start point for most of the events during the Festival though are not guaranteed a place if numbers exceed a permitted maximum figure.
-This year though we are asking for a modest voluntary donation (at least from adults) to help offset our costs in running the programme.
+We may sometimes ask for a donation to help with other worthwhile Geopark projects such as practical nature conservation or path repairs.

-Unless the walk description says otherwise, well-controlled dogs are permitted.
+Unless the walk description says otherwise, dogs are not permitted.
 Note that under the CROW Act 2000, when taking dogs onto Open Access land at this time of year they must be on a fixed lead, no more than 2m long, at all times.
-A walk leader may refuse to accept a dog on a walk if, in their opinion, it is not under control.

 What happens on a guided walk?